-This short story is a guest post submitted anonymously after the author participated in the STD Interviews.
+This short story was submitted anonymously after the author participated in the STD Interviews.
 This is part 1 of a 3 part story.

 I have Molluscum Contagiosum, and have had it since spring of 2012.